BeeChains/adaptablend.aidapp/README.md

 # adaptablend.aidapp
 The foundation of AIdapp is a Top-level Handshake Root Domain.
-AdaptaBlend is a neural network algorithm that continuously analyzes the surrounding environment and adjusts the camouflage pattern in real-time.
+AdaptaBlend is the name for the training results of our ICCAN(Intelligent Camouflage Creative Adversarial Network) dataset and the brand name of our revolutionary camouflage products and patterns.
+Futher advancements would include a neural network algorithm that continuously analyzes the surrounding environment and adjusts the camouflage pattern in real-time.

-some of our patterns, we have not fully developed this endeavor but here is the ROOT!
+Here are some of our revolutionary patterns, here is the ROOT!

 - [AdaptaBlend AIdapp - Inner I Camo](https://innerinetwork.gumroad.com/l/gtvbie)
 - [AdaptaBlend AIdapp Inner I Neural Network Camo](https://innerinetwork.gumroad.com/l/lnnxfx)